Lajos Egri: Playwright

 Egri wrote his first three-act play at the age of ten, according to his biographical sketch in The Art of Dramatic Writing.
 In 1927, Rapid Transit, Egri's expressionist play, was translated from Hungarian and produced at the Provincetown Playhouse in New York.
 Casting about for some adequate means of conveying a sense of the furious pace of this machine age, Egri pictured a world in which all of life is compressed into twenty-four hours.
 Children grow to maturity in a few minutes; meals are eaten in split seconds; tabloid newspapers are issued at intervals of a second or two, and the loss of half a minute is a serious matter.
 The New York Times described the play as "chaotic at times, but sporadically interesting."
 Egri's other plays include the satirical comedy Believe Me or Not (1933), Tornado (1938), This is Love (1945 with Arden Young) and The Cactus Club (1957).
 His one-act Hungarian plays include Satan is Dead, Spiders, Between Two Gods, There Will be No Performance, and Devils.

 Teacher of playwriting

 Egri taught courses in playwriting, first in New York (1860 Broadway and 2 Columbus Circle), and then in Los Angeles.
 One student who garnered much attention was a 63-year-old grandmother, Esther Kaufman, who attended Egri's classes.
 Egri encouraged Kaufman to write a play about growing up on the Lower East Side.
 The result was A Worm in the Horseradish, which had its premiere at the Maidman Playhouse in New York, March 13, 1961, and closed May 28 after mixed reviews.
 Woody Allen was a great admirer of his books.
 "I still think his The Art of Dramatic Writing is the most stimulating and best book on the subject ever written, and I have them all," Allen told biographer Eric Lax.
+Star Trek creator Gene Roddenberry was also an admirer of Egri and kept a copy of The Art of Dramatic Writing at his office desk.
+He claimed that "if a writer follows its principles, he'll never go wrong!"